OpenIn 4

 URL Rewrite

 You can rewrite URLs with JavaScript.
-Click Edit script… button to modify the script.
+Click the Edit script… button to modify the script.

-OpenIn provides two examples how to rewrite mailto: link to the https:// link to open with the Browser for Google Mail and FastMail.
+OpenIn provides two examples of how to rewrite mailto:

 For learning more about what objects are available, please read 07.
 JavaScript Editor for Apps.